 Tea towels come in a wide range of patterns, from vintage prints to modern graphics, and are ideal for inexpensive cafe curtains.
 Use a spring-tension rod and clip-on rings to create curtains in just a few minutes.
 Once you tire of the look, take off the rings and put the towels back to work in the kitchen.

 Reduce Your Dependence on Paper Towels

 A stack of tea towels can greatly reduce your dependence on paper towels and the amount of solid waste in your home.
-You probably do laundry every few days anyway—the towels can be tossed in the washer with other linens and used over and over again.
+You'll still need to change and wash tea towels often since they are thin; you probably do laundry every few days anyway—the towels can be tossed in the washer with other linens and used over and over again.
 Once you get in the habit of using tea towels for the below uses (to name a few), you will rarely reach for a paper towel.

 - Loosely wrap freshly washed salad and cooking greens in a tea towel to absorb excess moisture.

 - Line refrigerator drawers with a clean tea towel to catch drips or moisture.
 Replace with a clean towel each week.

 - Place a fresh tea towel on the counter at the beginning of each meal preparation for wiping hands and sweeping away crumbs.